 - Bonus Tip

-If you have Acer Care Center installed in your laptop, you can restore system to factory settings via Acer Care Center.
+If you have Acer Care Center installed on your laptop, you can restore the system to factory settings via Acer Care Center.

 Acer Care Center software enables you to backup and restore your system settings and networking drivers.